InfiniTimeOrg/InfiniTime/doc/MemoryAnalysis.md

  - Launch a browser at http://localhost:5000/

 ### Analysis
 Using the MAP file and tools, we can easily see what symbols are using most of the flash memory.
-In this case, with no surprise, fonts and graphics are the largest use of flash memory.
+In this case, unsuprisingly, fonts and graphics are the largest use of flash memory.

 ![Puncover](./memoryAnalysis/puncover-all-symbols.png)